Gravitationally localized states of two neutral fermions interacting with a Higgs field: Equations of motion

-where $g\equiv \mathrm{det}(g_{\mu\nu})$ is the determinant of the metric, $R$ is the Ricci scalar, and the Lagrangian density for the gravitational sector is of the usual Einstein-Hilbert form.
-Here and throughout this Letter we use natural units, in which $\hbar = c =1$.
-The Lagrangian density for the matter sector is
+where $g\equiv \mathrm{det}(g_{\mu\nu})$ is the determinant of the spacetime metric $g_{\mu\nu}$, $R$ is the Ricci scalar, $G$ is the gravitational constant, and the Lagrangian density for the gravitational sector has been taken to be of the usual Einstein-Hilbert form.
+Note that, here and throughout this paper, we employ natural units where $\hbar = c =1$.
+We also set $G=1$ when generating numerical solutions, and thus all quantities are measured in Planck units.
+The Lagrangian density for the matter sector can be written as

-where $\slashed{D}$ is the Dirac operator in curved spacetime.
-The fermions are coupled to a Higgs field $h$, which we model as a real scalar field, with coupling strength $\mu$.
+where $\slashed{D}$ is the Dirac operator in curved spacetime, and $\overline\Psi$ is the usual adjoint spinor.
+The fermions are minimally coupled (with coupling strength $\mu$) to a Higgs field $h$, which we model as a real scalar field.
 Hence the fermion mass $\mu h$ becomes a locally varying quantity, set by the local value of $h$.
+Note that, without loss of generality, we shall henceforth take $\mu>0$.
 The Higgs potential $V(h)$ is taken to be of the usual `Mexican hat' form,

-where the constant $\lambda$ is an overall scaling factor, and the stable minima of the potential occur at the vacuum expectation values $h=\pm v$.
-The mass of the Higgs field is that associated with small displacements around $v$, and takes the value $m_H=2v\sqrt{2\lambda}$.
+where the constant $\lambda$ is a positive dimensionless scaling factor, and the stable minima of the potential occur at the vacuum expectation values $h=\pm v$.
+The mass associated with small displacements around $v$, which we refer to henceforth as the Higgs mass, takes the value:

 Extremizing the action (\ref{eqnAction}) with respect to the spinor $\Psi$, the metric $g_{\mu\nu}$, and the Higgs field $h$, gives respectively the Dirac, Einstein, and Higgs equations: